The Full Hiring Pipeline

 Multiple rounds with the hiring manager, team members, and sometimes a department head.
 Each interviewer has reviewed the screening summary and knows which gaps to probe.
 Your resume remains the reference document throughout.

 The pipeline is sequential but not symmetric.
 The early stages eliminate most candidates.
 The later stages evaluate the few who remain far more deeply.
-A resume that barely scraped through the ATS at 62% keyword match is going to face scrutiny at every human stage that follows — because the gaps the ATS didn't filter for are exactly what recruiters and hiring managers are trained to find.
+Miss your keyword targets and you're already behind.
+A resume at 62% keyword match is going to face scrutiny at every human stage that follows — because the gaps the ATS didn't filter for are exactly what recruiters and hiring managers are trained to find.

 The single biggest mistake candidates make is optimizing their resume for one type of reviewer and ignoring the others.
 ATS and human reviewers are looking at your resume through completely different lenses.

-Notice the gap.
-The ATS doesn't care if your bullet points show impact or activity.
-It doesn't evaluate whether your career progression makes sense for the level you're targeting.
-It doesn't flag short tenures or ask questions about gaps.
-It matches tokens.
+Here's the difference.
+The ATS doesn't care if your bullets show impact or activity.
+It won't evaluate whether your career progression makes sense.
+It won't flag short tenures or ask about gaps.
+It matches keywords.

 You need a resume that passes a machine test and impresses three different types of human reviewers — each of whom has a different primary question.
-These goals don't conflict, but they require conscious attention to both keyword alignment and achievement quality.
-Neither alone is sufficient.
+These goals align, but you need to handle both: keywords for the machine, impact for the human.

 How Many Candidates Survive Each Stage

 The attrition at each stage of the pipeline is steep.
-Understanding the drop-off helps you understand where your resume needs to be strongest and why optimizing only for the ATS is table stakes, not a strategy.
+Know where to focus.
+The attrition tells you exactly where your resume needs to be strongest and why optimizing only for the ATS is table stakes, not a strategy.

 The recruiter scan eliminates more candidates than any other single stage after the ATS.
 Most people assume they're being filtered by the algorithm when they're actually being filtered by a human making a six-second judgment call about career narrative and level fit.

-Because each stage applies different criteria, a well-optimized resume has to answer a different primary question for each reviewer.
-Here's what each one is actually asking — and what in your resume answers it.
+Each stage has different criteria.
+A strong resume answers different primary questions for each reviewer.
+Here's what each one actually needs — and what in your resume answers it.

 How to Write a Resume That Passes Both

 The good news: the requirements of ATS and human review are not in conflict.
-A resume that serves both doesn't require two documents — it requires intentional choices at every layer.
+A resume that serves both doesn't require two documents — you just need to be intentional at every level.

 For the ATS layer